 A solar all-in-one inverter typically combines the functions of both a charge controller and an inverter, making it a more convenient and space-saving option.
 However, it may be more expensive.
-On the other hand, a charge controller plus inverter allows for greater flexibility and customization, but it also requires more space.
+On the other hand, a separate charge controller with an inverter allows for greater flexibility and customization, but it also requires more space.

 Let’s explore the features and considerations of both combined systems and separate units of solar charge controller plus inverter in more detail: